Recreational Pilot Licence (RPL)

 Step 1: Trial Introductory Flight.
 Your first experience in the pilot’s seat and the start of your aviation career.

 Step 2: Ab-Initio training.
 Your initial lessons will cover the basics, including operation of the aircraft and its controls, flying straight and level, climbing, descending, turning, stalling, and take-offs and landings.

 Step 3: First Solo Flight.
 Once you have mastered the basics, you will be sent off for your first solo flight!
 This usually occurs at about the 15-20 hour mark for the average student, but will differ depending on your individual abilities.
 A first solo usually consists of a single circuit flown around the airport before landing again.

 Step 4: Area Solo Training.
 You go back to the training area and learn more advanced techniques to ensure you are 100% competent to take passengers around the local area.
 More solo flying follows.

 Step 5: RPL Flight Test.
 Once you have met the prerequisites you are eligible to sit the RPL flight test and earn your Recreational Pilot Licence.
 You will complete the RPL flight test with our in house examiner.
 Upon successful completion of the flight test, you will hold your Recreational Pilot Licence.

-Involving 35 hours of flying in a Cessna 172.
+*involves 35 hours of flying in a Cessna 172.
 Hour requirements may differ subject to student competency.

 Medicals and Theory Exams

 To hold the RPL and fly solo, you will first need to pass an aviation medical from a Designated Aviation Medical Examiner (DAME).
 You will also need to complete the RPL theory exam and some smaller pre-solo theory examinations.
-We will guide you on where and how to do all of this.
 We will give you guidance on when to sit these exams and what you need to study.
 If you put your mind to it, it’s easy!